pcristin/get_first_lambo_bot/README.md

 The bot will:
 1. Initialize connections to all configured exchanges
-2. Start monitoring prices across all platforms
+2. Start WebSocket connections for real-time price updates
 3. Process tokens in efficient batches
 4. Send notifications when arbitrage opportunities are found